 To play, you will need to find some paper and pens.
 Starting with the words ‘Once upon a time’, the first guest writes one sentence about how the bride and groom met.
 The paper is then passed to another guest, who adds their own sentence to the growing story.
 One by one, guests add one sentence each (these can be as crazy, ridiculous or as realistic as they like), and, in turn, play their part in telling the story of how the couple met and fell in love.
 Once everyone has had a turn, finish the story off with a sentence of your own and then read the love story out loud to the party.
 Cue laughter!

-This option takes a little more work (or, if you don’t have the time, there are lots of printable options available on Etsy).
-Mad Libs are basically fill-the-gap stories; meaning each guest will differ in their responses (and thus your bride-to-be will be presented with many different and hilarious love story possibilities!).
+This option takes a little more work (or, if you don't have the time, there are lots of printable options available on Etsy).
+Mad Libs are basically fill-the-gap stories; meaning each guest will differ in their responses (meaning your bride will be given so many different and hilarious love stories!)

 For example: When Bec met Daz it was _______ at first sight.
 Daz couldn't believe his ______.
 Bec was looking ______ in a ______ and smelled just like his favourite ______.